Kentucky Immunization Program

 The Kentucky Immunization Program works to provide services aimed at preventing and reducing the risk and incidence of vaccine-preventable diseases for all Kentuckians.

-Mission: Prevent, promote and protect through education and collaboration to eliminate vaccine preventable dieases in Kentucky
+Mission: Prevent, promote and protect through education and collaboration to eliminate vaccine-preventable diseases in Kentucky

 - Providing vaccines to Vaccines for Children-enrolled health care providers at no cost